 - GameScience dice can be found being advertised on sites like the /tg/ board of 4chan, by people who know it's viral marketing and are playing this for laughs.

-- Compare the Meerkat a series of adverts designed to sell car insurance has become insanely popular in the UK recently.
+- Compare the Meerkat, a series of adverts designed to sell car insurance became insanely popular in the UK.

 - The Counter Counterfeit Commission for the BMW Mini Cooper.

 - Another backfire in the world of viral marketing: IBM's "Peace, Love, and Linux" ad campaign from 2001, in which artists would stencil images of a heart, a piece sign, and Linux's penguin mascot Tux across the streets of San Francisco and Chicago to promote the operating system on IBM computers.
 The biodegradable paint was supposed to only last a couple of days from footsteps and weather, but they were far more permanent than once thought, charging IBM with vandalism and forcing the company to pay thousands of dollars to remove the hundreds of stencils across the cities.

 - Sony launched a dismal attempt at viral marketing for the PSP in the form of a blog titled All I Want for Christmas is a PSP.
 It was uncovered in hours, and alienated many consumers for how badly it portrayed Internet culture and Sony fans.

 - All I Want for Christmas is a PSP provides an excellent example of how not to engage in Viral Marketing: pretending to be a normal person, insulting to the audience in a bad way and, if you'll forgive the marketing speak, being more interested in selling the product than building the brand.